agelter/gelter_backup/README.md

 Each *.env file found in the root directory will be used to create a systemd job that will run the backup as specified.

-## Installation script
+## Restic Installation script

-Whenever you make edits to any of the files in this repository, run 'sudo install.sh' to copy files to the needed locations and to reload systemd.
+Whenever you make edits to any of the files in this repository, run 'sudo restic_install.sh' to copy files to the needed locations and to reload systemd.